dotarj/Giddup/README.md

 #### Compared to three-tier architecture

 In a 'classic' three-tier architecture, presentation (UI) references application core (business logic) and application core references infrastructure (persistence).
-In a ports and adapters architecture all references are inwards, presentation and infrastructure reference application core and application core does not have any references.
+In a hexagonal architecture all references are inwards, presentation and infrastructure reference application core and application core does not have any references.

 ```
 ┌──────────────────┐        ┌──────────────────┐